vardhandongre/CS445_Visual_Odometry/README.md

 2. Setup data_directory to folder with video_frames

 ## SuperPoint_plus_RANSAC
+@ Details of Implementation:
+- Modfied for Own dataset and Superpoint Tracking
+- Coupled with RANSAC for Outlier rejection
+- flow tracking - minimized dynamic object keypoint selection

+### Setup and excecution
 ipython notebook:
 This is the MagicLeap's implementation of SuperPoint
 1. Load the pretrained weights for SuperPoint on MS-COCO [here](https://github.com/magicleap/SuperPointPretrainedNetwork/blob/master/superpoint_v1.pth)